ipgur/spring-config-playground/README.md

     }

     /**
-     * @return the MyBeanConsumer instance with the MyBean single instance as a member */
+     * @return the MyBeanConsumer singleton instance with the MyBean singleton instance as a member */
     @Bean
     public MyBeanConsumer providesMyBeanConsumer() {